qqdp/git-pseudonymizer/README.md

 ## Description

-This tool removes identifying data like names and email addresses from git repositories and replaces it with random generated data.
+This tool removes identifying data like names and email addresses from git repositories and replaces it with generated data.
 The email address is used as an identifier and will always result in the same generated name/email replacement in a specific git repository.
 You can choose between pseudonymization and anonymization:

 Pseudonymization will result in the same replacement for each original email address accross all provided git repositories with an option to keep the information about original email addresses and use the same generated data in future runs.
+If a already replaced author name appears again with a different email address, the data will be replaced with the same ID but with the next letter from the alphabet (e.g. "Student-1a" and "Student-1b").

 Anonymization will do the same replacement, but will always generate a new name/email combination for each given repository no matter if the original email address was detected before or not.